 Below is how to use the Power BI tool to create a dashboard example.

 Below is the data we are using to build a dashboard.
 This is the TV sales data in Indian cities in month-wise.

-Using these numbers we will build a beautiful dashboard.
-Follow the below steps to build the dashboard, you can download the data from below link to practice along with us.
+Using these numbers, we will build a beautiful dashboard.
+Follow the below steps to build the dashboard; you can download the data from the below link to practice along with us.